 More Articles

-What is the important characteristic of trademark?
+What is the purpose of a trademark?

-What are the 45 classes of trademarks?
+What are the five levels of trademarks?